thebaysix/elmstash/.zencoder/rules/repo.md

 Elmstash (Exercising Language Models So They Are Safe & Humane) is a Python project focused on providing tooling and instrumentation for fine-tuned language models with a safety focus.
 It includes components for evaluation, observability, debugging, quality assurance, drift detection, compliance/auditing, and reproducibility.

 ## Structure
-The repository is organized into two main components:
+The repository is organized into several main components:
 - **src/observer**: Provides monitoring and logging capabilities for LLM interactions
+- **src/evaluator**: Makes judgments about model performance based on observed data
-- **src/eval**: Implements evaluation metrics and testing frameworks for LLMs
+- **src/eval**: Implements evaluation metrics using inspect-ai framework
+- **src/integration**: Orchestrates observation and evaluation workflows
 - **notebooks**: Contains Jupyter notebooks for development and demonstrations
 - **data**: Stores SQLite databases for logging model interactions